The Australian Antarctic Media Program takes journalists and media professionals to Antarctica, when operationally possible.

 Applications need to address the selection criteria:

-1. Clearly define story ideas or a targeted proposal, noting that research projects vary from year to year which can influence which stories can be covered.
+1. Clearly define story ideas or a targeted proposal.
+Scientific research projects in Antarctic may be different from year to year which can influence which stories can be covered.

 2. Detail the target audience, with preference given to significant Australian audiences across a variety of media platforms (web, broadcast, print, social media).